List of foreign electoral interventions: 2010 election (by France)

 Vincent Bolloré, a French billionaire close to then-French president Nicolas Sarkozy, allegedly gave financial support to presidential candidate Alpha Condé in the 2010 Guinean presidential election.
 He is suspected of having offered Condé discount on advertisements from his ad agency, which he didn't equally offer to his opponent Cellou Dalein Diallo.
 Condé went on to become Guinean president and gave Bolloré's company port concessions.
 Bolloré formally denies any wrongdoing.

+Honduras

+2009 election (by Venezuela)

+In the attempt to hold a referendum to convene a Constituent Assembly, known as the "Fourth Urn," the government of President Manuel Zelaya received funding from then Venezuelan President Hugo Chavez.
+Chavez reportedly provided 300 million lempiras (approximately US$15 million) for the implementation of the referendum, which sparked controversy and accusations of foreign interference in the internal affairs of Honduras.
+The referendum was declared ilegal by the Supreme Court of Honduras, and the resulting political crisis led to the 2009 Honduran coup d'état, in which Zelaya was removed from office and expelled from the country.

 India

 1967 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Communist Party of India in the 1967 election.

 1977 election (by Soviet Union)

 According to details provided in the Mitrokhin Archive, the KGB covertly supported the Indian National Congress in the 1977 election.

 Indonesia

 1955 election (by United States)

-The CIA covertly gave a over $1 million to centrist and progressive Muslim political parties to cut support for Sukarno and the Communist Party of Indonesia during the 1955 legislative election.
+The CIA covertly gave over $1 million to centrist and progressive Muslim political parties to cut support for Sukarno and the Communist Party of Indonesia during the 1955 legislative election.
 The operation was a total failure.
 Later, the USA supported the anti-Sukarno Permesta rebellion in 1958 and the military-led 1965 anti-communist massacres.